A common origin of multi-messenger spectral anomaly of galactic cosmic rays: Introduction

+Recently, significant progress has been achieved through the discovery of the source halo, offering fresh insights into this field of study.
+The Geminga halo, characterized by significantly slower dissemination, was first identified by the HAWC collaboration \citep{2017Sci...358..911A}.
+Subsequent findings from the LHAASO experiment further supported the presence of halos surrounding pulsars as a common occurrence \citep{2021PhRvL.126x1103A}.
+To date, seven halos have been measured \footnote{http://tevcat.uchicago.edu/}, sparking extensive discussions regarding the contribution of TeV halos to the overall population of TeV-emitting pulsar wind nebulae \citep{2017PhRvD..96j3016L,2022NatAs...6..199L}.
+It is plausible that a universal slow diffuse zone, encompassing all pulsars with slow diffuse halos, exists within the galactic plane.

-In this work, we present a novel explanation for the anomaly in particle spectra based solely on the diffusive process.
-Our research investigates the contributions of different source locations to particle spectra, expanding this concept to encompass both local and remote sources across the entire galaxy, in contrast to previous studies that primarily considered local sources near the Sun.
-It is important to emphasize that the terms "local" and "remote" are relative in nature.
-Through our analysis, we trace the fresh component of particle spectra to local sources, while attributing the background component to remote ones.
-We aim to replicate multi-messenger observations, with a primary objective of identifying the source of galactic CRs observed within the solar system.
+In this work, we hope to present a clear physical picture for the origin of Comp-A and Comp-B. Our research investigates the contributions of different source locations to particle spectra, expanding this concept to encompass both local and remote sources across the entire Galaxy.
+The organization of this paper is as follows: Section 2 presents CR SDP model, followed by the results in Section 3.
+Finally, Section 4 provides a summary.